-The information below addresses frequently asked questions about our Japanese clinical biospecimens and doing contract research studies with us.
-You can click on the question links to jump to the relevant answer and comments.
+The information below addresses frequently asked questions about our Japanese human specimens and doing contract research studies with us.
 You are welcome to contact us if any information you need is not included here, we’ll be glad to help.

 CATEGORY >> TISSUES